usds/justice40-tool/data/data-pipeline/README.md

 Each CSV may have a different column name for the census tract or census block group identifier.
 You can find what the name is in the ETL code.
 Please note that when you view these files you should make sure that your text editor or spreadsheet software does not remove the initial `0` from this identifier field (many IDs begin with `0`).

 #### 3. Combined dataset
-The CSV with the combined data from all of these sources will be available soon!
+The CSV with the combined data from all of these sources [can be accessed here](https://justice40-data.s3.amazonaws.com/data-pipeline/data/score/csv/full/usa.csv).

 #### 4. Tileset
 Once we have all the data from the previous stages, we convert it to tiles to make it usable on a map.
-We only need a subset of the data to display in our client UI, so we do not include all data from the combined CSV in the tileset.

-Link to the tile server coming soon!
+We render the map on the client side which can be seen using `docker-compose up`.

 ### Score generation and comparison workflow